 Studies have established that not only can seniors learn new things, but that it's beneficial to make learning a lifelong pursuit.

-"There are some topical products with an acid component, as well as treatments offered by dermatologists, that exfoliate the top layers of skin and make your face appear smoother," she explains.
+"There are some topical products with an acid component, as well as treatments offered by dermatologists, that exfoliate the top layers of skin and make your face appear smoother," he explains.
 "But the effects are temporary."

 Take control: You can, however, protect your skin to help keep it looking younger, longer:

 Contrary to this popular saying, our brains continue to develop through and beyond middle age.
-"Studies have established that not only can seniors learn new things, but that it's beneficial to make learning a lifelong pursuit," Baeza explains.
+"Studies have established that not only can seniors learn new things, but that it's beneficial to make learning a lifelong pursuit," Lambert explains.

 Take control: Scientists say that unlike kids and young adults, the best way for seniors to learn is not to reinforce what they already know, but to challenge long-held beliefs and assumptions, and view things from different perspectives.

 Try taking a class on a subject you've never studied before, learn a new language or skill, or find challenging puzzles to solve.
-"Like stretching your muscles before you exercise," Baeza says, "stretching your brain will keep it strong, flexible and healthy."
+"Like stretching your muscles before you exercise," Lambert says, "stretching your brain will keep it strong, flexible and healthy."